diegosilvacode/application-tindev-frontend/README.md

-# codefolio | TINDEV-FRONTEND
+# application | TINDEV - FRONTEND

 ![login](./public/codefolio-tindev-demo.png)

 ## About This Project

-This project contains the entire frontend of the **[codefolio-tindev-frontend](https://github.com/coderamos/codefolio-tindev-frontend)** application.
+This project contains the entire frontend of the **[application-tindev-frontend](https://github.com/coderamos/application-tindev-frontend)** application.
 Match other developers.

 This project was create with [Create React App](https://facebook.github.io/create-react-app/).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).

-To know the **backend** of this application, visit [codefolio-tindev-backend](https://github.com/coderamos/codefolio-tindev-backend).
+To know the **backend** of this application, visit [application-tindev-backend](https://github.com/coderamos/application-tindev-backend).

 ## Avaliable Scripts